Our Facility & Directions

 In addition to the chapel, our building has gone through a number of renovations over the many years for that we have listened to our community and have installed an automated elevator, larger chapel, audio and visual upgrades in addition to completely being handicap accessible.

 There isn’t a day since I started in 1995 that goes by without the thought of relocating our funeral home.
 In an age of convenience, where a Starbucks and grocery store are on every corner, so too do families wish we were closer to their neighborhood.

 We could not be more central for the vast community we serve.
 Our Jewish community is spread out among Aurora to the East, Westminster/Arvada/Thornton/Broomfield/Boulder to the North, Lakewood and Jefferson County to the West and of course, Highlands Ranch and Douglas County to the South.
 We are easily accessible via large thoroughfares from our major highways.

-Located in our original City Park location, we provide an elegant, dignified chapel steeped in Jewish tradition.
+We provide an elegant, dignified chapel steeped in Jewish tradition.
 In keeping with our heritage, we feature Tahara and Shomer facilities; both sanctioned by the Rocky Mountain Rabbinical Council and Rocky Mountain Chevra Kaddisha.

 Feldman Chapel can accommodate up to 200 people comfortably with ample parking and seating.
 The family room, located in the rear of the chapel, provides a calm setting for the family before the funeral service and offers privacy.
 Each family has the option whether to stay in the family room for the service, which could be seen on the large 60" monitor and heard through the speakers, or joining the service in the front rows of the chapel.